telerik/document-processing-docs/libraries/radpdfprocessing/changes-and-backward-compatibility/backward-compatibility.md

 This article lists the breaking changes and how they can be fixed when upgrading from a specific version of the controls to another.

+## What's Different in 2016 R3

+### Changed

+Telerik.Windows.Documents.Fixed.Model.RadFixedDocument::Merge() doesn't remove the content from the source document after appending it to the targeted one.

 ## What's Different in 2015 Q1